awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-models-service101.md

 ### Define the Service Model<a name="iot-tg-models-service101-aws-service"></a>

 At this point you have the pieces you need to create the full service model\.
 Your service model implements the `RekognitionCap` capability that you just created\.
+You enable interaction with the service by specifying `REST` as the communication protocol inside the service definition\.
 We've already seen the pieces of the service model that set the header and body parameters of the HTTP request to the REST service\.
 You just need to put all of the pieces together and make sure that the appropriate parameters are passed to the device action\.

 ```
  query Rekognition @service(id:"urn:tdm:aws/examples:service:Rekognition") {